YicongHong/Fine-Grained-R2R/README.md

 # Fine-Grained R2R
-Code and data of the Fine-Grained R2R Dataset proposed in paper [**Sub-Instruction Aware Vision-and-Language Navigation**](https://arxiv.org/abs/2004.02707).
+Code and data of the Fine-Grained R2R Dataset proposed in the EMNLP2020 paper [**Sub-Instruction Aware Vision-and-Language Navigation**](https://arxiv.org/abs/2004.02707).

 Code of the navigator will be released soon.